African Plate Boundary

 The African Plate is the 4th largest plate tectonic boundary on Earth.

-Like all major plate boundaries, they’re odd because they consist of both continent and ocean crust.
+It consist of both continent and ocean crust.

 For example, the African major plate contains the whole continent of Africa as well as the surrounding oceanic crust of the Atlantic Ocean.

-The East African Rift Zone
+What Is the East African Rift Zone?

 This diverging plate boundary creates some of the youngest oceanic crust on the planet.